 Kate thought he was lactose intolerant since his tummy aches seemed to happen after he ate cereal with milk.
 Eventually, she took him to the doctor and an ultrasound was done.

-The verdict?
 He had chronic constipation.

 With some additional bowel training, Kate’s son was able to get back on course.

 Did you know about 3 to 5% of general pediatric office visits are due to constipation complaints?
 Thirty percent of all referrals to pediatric gastroenterologists are for constipation, according to UptoDate.

 Constipation is common in kids, and I am seeing it more and more in my practice.
 Constipation happens when a child (or adult) is unable to, or has difficulty passing stool.

 Typically, this is due to hardened stool, which can occur for several reasons, including poor diet, dehydration, medications, or a medical problem.